shaka-project/karma-local-wd-launcher/README.md

 enable some test scenario in Karma, you can just use typical local browser launchers.

-Supports Chrome, Firefox, and Safari.
+Supports Chrome, Firefox, Edge, and Safari.

 ## Installation